mailcow/mailcow-dockerized-docs/docs/manual-guides/mailcow-UI/u_e-mailcow_ui-tfa.en.md

+!!! warning "Warning"
+    **Mailbox users who have enabled two-factor authentication must create app passwords for external applications such as mail clients.**

 So far three methods for _Two-Factor Authentication_ are implemented: WebAuthn (replacing U2F since February 2022), Yubi OTP, and TOTP

 -   For WebAuthn to work, you need an encrypted connection to the server (HTTPS) as well as a FIDO security key.